 A limited-purpose FSA is similar to a general purpose FSA, except that qualified medical expenses are limited to eligible dental and vision costs.3 min read

-A limited-purpose FSA (flexible spending account) is similar to a general purpose FSA, except that qualified medical expenses are limited to eligible dental and vision costs for the employee, employee’s spouse and any eligible dependents.
+A limited-purpose FSA (flexible spending account) is similar to a general purpose FSA, except that qualified medical expenses are limited to eligible dental and vision costs for the employee, employee’s spouse, and any eligible dependents.
 With an FSA, money is earmarked from the paycheck before accounting for taxes.
 This money can be used for pre-tax FSA dollars to spend on qualified vision or dental costs throughout the life of the plan.
-Examples of qualified costs including dental exams, eye appointments, glasses and many more.
+Examples of qualified costs include dental exams, eye appointments, glasses, and many more.

 An HSA is both a health care account as well as a savings account.
-An HSA offsets the expenses of a high deductible plan and provides savings for any out of pocket (OOP) health care costs that the employee, employee’s spouse or eligible dependents currently have or may have during the future.
+An HSA offsets the expenses of a high deductible plan and provides savings for any out of pocket (OOP) health care costs that the employee, employee’s spouse, or eligible dependents currently have or may have in the future.

 Before an employee can open an HSA account, he or she must: